AdrianRossouw/Render-Tree-Visualization/README.md

 })()
 ```

-the vis function takes 3 arguments
+the vis function takes 2 arguments
 [required]the context or renderNode
-[optional]a DOM container to be contained in
-[optional]some options...?
+[optional]an object enumerating a list of choices including
+log: console.log a renderNode on hover
+container: where the tree should be appended to
+width: how wide the tree should be. defaults to the width of the container or window.width
+height: how tall the tree should be. defaults to the width of the container or window.height

 ##Caveats
 Currently breaks on minified builds of famous because constructor names get